 These are just a few questions to ask yourself when figuring out your risk as a driver.
-If you consider yourself a high-risk driver, you might opt for a lower deductible.
+Drivers with high-risk policies might opt for a lower deductible.
 This is because you may end up filing claims more frequently.
-Remember that you must pay your deductible each time you make a claim.
+Remember that you must pay each time you make a claim.

 |Deductible||Cost every six months|

 |$250||$300 (29% lower)|

 |$1,000||$162 (28% lower)|